gehariharan/LLMIntro/README.md

 ### `nexttokenpredict.py` and `tokenprediction.py`
 These scripts demonstrate token prediction capabilities, showing how LLMs predict the next tokens in a sequence.
 This helps understand the underlying mechanics of text generation.

+## 🔒 Security Best Practices

+1. **API Key Protection**:
+   - Never commit API keys to version control
+   - Use environment variables or a separate config file that's excluded from Git
+   - Rotate API keys if they're accidentally exposed

+2. **Environment Variables**:
+   - Consider using `.env` files with the `python-dotenv` package
+   - This approach is more secure than hardcoding keys in your scripts

+3. **Child Safety** (for Bluey chatbot):
+   - The Bluey chatbot includes child-friendly search modifications
+   - Search queries are appended with "for kids" and use safe search settings
+   - Responses are designed to be appropriate for children

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.